localcode/rhinopythonscripts/README.md

 ## Currently Included Scripts

-* GeoJson2Rhino
+* #### GeoJson2Rhino

     A module for translating [GeoJSON](http://wiki.geojson.org/Main_Page) objects into Rhino objects, using RhinoCommon.

-* RunCPythonScript
+* #### RunCPythonScript

-    A function for running python scripts that do not play well with python.
+    A function for running python scripts that do not play well with IronPython.
 This script sends arguments to a script that is run on the normal CPython interpreter, and returns stdin, stdout, and stderr results.
 Obviously depends on having a [CPython](http://www.python.org/download/) (aka "traditional" Python) installed on the system.